lisps/nosecedit/README.md

 (c) 2013 by lisps

-See COPYING for license info.
+See LICENSE for license info.